- Oops!Something went wrong.Please try again later.

 General Public Ownership

-The general public holds a 43% stake in HYRE.
+The general public, with a 23% stake in the company, will not easily be ignored.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.

 Private Company Ownership